shtrausslearning/nlp/spacy_cheatsheet.md

 # [(ent.text, ent.label_) for ent in doc.ents]
 # [sent.text for sent in doc.sents]
 # [chunk.text for chunk in doc.noun_chunks]
+# [token.lemma_ for token in doc]
 ```

+The content of the output actually depends on the `pipeline` content

 ### 3 | Pipeline Content